 Sharks have been on this planet for 450 million years!
-To put that in to context they pre-date trees and were on this planet 200 million years before the first dinosaurs!!
-They have survived 5 mass extinctions however are struggling to survive the pressures we are putting on them through overfishing, targeted fishing for their fins and pollution.
+To put that in to context they pre-date trees and were on this planet 200 million years before the first dinosaurs!
+They have survived 5 mass extinctions which is a massive indicator of their innate power to survive.
+However are struggling to survive the pressures we are putting on them through overfishing, targeted fishing for their fins and pollution.

 If we keep on going in the direction we are how long will it be until we don’t have sharks left?
 What will our oceans look like if this happens?

 Like Dr. Sylvia Earle said..
 “No blue, no green”.

 Some countries have realized this and taken measures to make a difference.
 In turn they have observed the beneficial results that saving sharks brings not only to the ecosystem but to the economy too!